filamentphp/filament/packages/support/docs/09-blade-components/02-link.md

 </x-filament::link>
 ```

-Or enter a custom weight
+Alternatively, you can pass in a custom CSS class to define the weight:

 ```blade
 <x-filament::link weight="md:font-[650]">